ejthompson01/ProjectPenney/README.md

 ## How to Use/Understanding the Code
 ### 1. Create or augment decks

-If you wish to use the code, the first step is to create the decks of cards to use in the simulation.
-There are 2 ways to go about this: create new decks or select a sample from stored decks.
-If you would like to create new decks use the `get_decks` function.
-Then call `sample_decks` to access the decks.
+The first step to using the code is accessing decks to use when simulating the Penney's Game.
+Users can either create a new set of decks or use the previously created decks stored in the data folder.
+To create new decks, call the `get_decks` function.
 Information about the created decks are stored in a dictionary in a corresponding .npy file.
 Both the deck and dictionary files end in the seed used to create the decks and are saved in the *data* folder.
-If you don't wish to make new decks, there are 1 million already stored in *decks_test.npy* in the *data* folder.
-Pass this file and the desired number of decks into `sample_decks` to acces the decks.
+To use the loaded decks, call the `sample_decks` function and pass in 'testing_decks.zip' and the number of desired decks.
+The `sample_decks` function can also be used to access decks after users create them.

 ### 2. Simulate the games and create the heatmaps